harharfr/Polar/README.md

-## Source code to my Private server Launcher
+## Open-sourced code to my old Fortnite launcher
-opend sourced this because im making a better launching with good ui this was made for chapter 1 and 2 builds chapter 3 is some what supported i guess btw to use this you need a backend running on port 3551
+- I no longer use this or need it so feel free to take some inspiration

+- Made by harharfr